Data Branches

 • Merge branches.

-One special thing about Bauplan is that it provides a very easy way to create branches of your data lake and write data artifacts in them by running your pipelines.
+With bauplan, all tables created through uploads or business logic can be materialized and persisted in a data catalog as Iceberg Tables.
+A distinctive feature of bauplan is its ability to create branches of your data lake and write data artifacts within them.
 We call these data branches.
-You can think of them as sandboxed data environments, to manipulate production data without altering the primary production environment.
-Data branches are extremely powerful: they allow your team to explore, validate, and debug data artifacts and pipelines before merging them into the main production environment - similar to what we do with code.
+Think of them as sandboxed data environments where you can manipulate production data without affecting the primary production environment.
+Data branches are powerful tools that allow your team to explore, validate, and debug data artifacts and pipelines before merging them into the main production environment—similar to code version control.

 Create a branch

-Data branches are namespaced by your username, so to create a data branch you will have to prefix it with your username.
+Data branches are namespaced by your username, so you must prefix branch names with your username.

 bauplan branch create <YOUR_USERNAME>.<YOUR_BRANCH_NAME>

-Let’s create, for example, a branch named hello_bauplan and checkout to it.
+For example, to create a branch named hello_bauplan and switch to it:

 bauplan branch create <YOUR_USERNAME>.hello_bauplan

-To know what branch you are in, run bauplan branch.
-It will display all your branches marking your active branch with a star.
+To see your current branch, run bauplan branch.
+This command displays all your branches, marking your active branch with a green star.

 bauplan branch

-To see the content of your newly created data branch, you can run bauplan table.
+To see the content of your newly created data branch:

 bauplan table